-In-home devices from LifeStation are very affordable as well.
+In-home devices from LifeStation are some of the most affordable in the industry.
 Both of LifeStation’s in-home systems are also less expensive than competitors.
 The In-Home Traditional costs just $19.95 a month, which is among the lowest on the market.
 The In-Home with No Landline, which includes a cellular connection, costs just $7 more, at $26.95 a month.
 Choosing a LifeStation device over a system from other companies can save users over $100 per year.

 The Mobile LTE device includes the Find My Loved One feature.
 The tool allows caregivers and other preferred contacts to receive on-demand, real-time location data for their loved one.
 To access the feature, contacts simply send a text message to a designated number saying “find” and their loved one’s name, and they will receive a link to a map pinpointing the location of the device.
-Find My Loved One is available to preferred contacts of all Mobile with GPS users at no extra cost and can be very useful for caregivers who want to stay in the know about their loved one’s whereabouts.
+Find My Loved One is available to preferred contacts of all Mobile LTE users at no extra cost and can be very useful for caregivers who want to stay in the know about their loved one’s whereabouts.

 Plans and Starting Costs

-All LifeStation plans are available with a Standard, Select, or Supreme service package.
+All LifeStation devices are available with a Standard, Select, or Supreme service package.
 The packages range in price from $19.95 for a Select plan with the In-Home Traditional device, to $44.95 for the most comprehensive Supreme package for the Mobile LTE device.
 All plans are paid for on a monthly basis; there are no discounts for longer payment periods.

 The only LifeStation customers required to pay a starting fee are those who choose the Standard package for the Mobile with GPS device.
 This device plan comes with a $50 activation fee.
 No other plan for any other devices carry any one-time fees, and shipping is included with all plans.